 Two other major influences have been sacred geometry and Eastern philosophy in the form of self–realization.
 I have always felt that art (for me) was less of a vehicle for expressing my personal psychological state in the form of works than a way to understand and forge a meaningful relationship with the larger creative force of the universe itself.

 As a young artist, my two greatest interests were classical drawing and artists’ geometry.
 I have used them both extensively in all my work.
-My studies of geometry were never limited to perspective, but included architecture as well.
+My studies of geometry were never limited to perspective but included architecture as well.
 My desire was to create a venue that combined sculpture, architecture and painting.
 I have only partially succeeded in this pursuit.
 There are a number of possibilities I would still like to explore.

-Your art is an ode to Italian Renaissance Classicism and in a way gives opportunity to your audience to relive that era through art.
-Can you tell us little bit about the audience feedback you receive on this?
+Your art is an ode to Italian Renaissance Classicism and in a way gives the opportunity to your audience to relive that era through art.
+Can you tell us a little bit about the audience feedback you receive on this?

 I think that Renaissance Classicism is a fundamentally timeless form of expression.
 It is rooted in a very acute knowledge of human perception.
 No other descriptive tradition is as flexible or convincing to an audience.
-For this reason artists have returned to it time and time again over the centuries.
+For this reason, artists have returned to it time and time again over the centuries.

 Street painting, that started as a mean of financing your studies and travels have continued to stay with you.
 What part does it occupy in your artistic self?